divyanshv21/stock-news-alert/README.md

 2. requests library
 3. datetime module
 4. twilio library
-5. A Twilio account (for sending SMS alerts)
+5. A Twilio account (for sending SMS alert)
 6. An Alpha Vantage API key (for fetching stock prices)
 7. A News API key (for fetching news articles)